Specifies whether the assembly will be fully or partially signed.

 To set /delaysign in the Visual Studio integrated development environment

 Have a project selected in Solution Explorer.
 On the Project menu, click Properties.
-For more information, see Introduction to the Project Designer.
+For more information, see.

 Click the Signing tab.